SupercomputingWales/slurm_advanced_topics/_episodes/02-common-linux-text-editors.md

 > ## Copy and paste
 >
 > Open unsorted-rows.txt.
-Make sure you are on normal mode and and type <kbd>v</kbd> to enter the "Visual" mode and use your keyboard arrows to select text.
+Make sure you are on normal mode and type <kbd>v</kbd> to enter the "Visual" mode and use your keyboard arrows to select text.
 Then type <kbd>y</kbd> to copy or <kbd>c</kbd> to cut.
-Move the cursor to the position were you want to paste the text and type <kbd>p</kbd>.
+Move the cursor to the position where you want to paste the text and type <kbd>p</kbd>.
 >
 > Try doing this again, but this time enter the Visual Block mode with <kbd>Ctrl</kbd>+<kbd>v</kbd>.
 What did you notice?
 {: .challenge}